CS-DS-125/125book/source/ValuesAndVariables/Variables.rst

 Variables
 ---------

-One of the most powerful features of a programming language is the ability to manipulate **variables**.
+One of the most basic but important features of a programming language is the ability to manipulate **variables**.

+.. admonition:: Definition

    A variable is a name that refers to a value.

 .. index:: assignment
 .. index::